|

 rocky soils and a 24" circle or square for soils with mostly loam,

-loose sand or clay.
-The footing depth should be 1/2 the width or more.
+loose sand or gravel.
+The footing depth should be 1/2 the width or

 This foundation is used in the Little